Curvature at the infinity of asymptotically flat Einstein manifold: Introduction

 Now, we explain the proof of Theorem \ref{thm:main2}.
 The identity map is certainly a harmonic map.
 If we use coordinate $x$ in the domain and coordinate $y$ in the target, the identity map is given by $\varphi(x)=y$ for some smooth function $\varphi$.
 Given that $g_{ij}$ is approximately $\delta_{ij}$ in both $x$-coordinate and $y$-coordinate, it is obvious that when $x$ goes to infinity, $\varphi$ gets closer and closer to an orthogonal transformation plus a translation.
 The key to the proof is to develop the regularity of $\varphi$ using the harmonic map equation and the assumed expansion of metric tensor in both coordinates.
 For simplicity, if we assume the orthogonal transformation and the translation at the infinity is trivial, the regularity analysis yields

-for some two-tensor $B\in (\Real^m)^{\otimes 2}$.
-Formal computation shows that it is this two-tensor $B_{ij}$ that is responsible of transforming $W$ to $\tilde{W}$.
+for some $2$-tensor $B\in (\Real^m)^{\otimes 2}$.
+Formal computation shows that it is this $2$-tensor $B_{ij}$ that is responsible for transforming $W$ to $\tilde{W}$.
 However, some linear algebra result (see Lemma \ref{lem:findB}) implies that $W=\tilde{W}$ as claimed by the theorem.

 Given the existence and the ``almost" uniqueness of a good coordinate at the infinity, it is natural to use it to define various geometric quantities.
 Besides the Weyl tensor given in Theorem \ref{thm:main2}, we follow Biquard and Hein \cite{biquard2023renormalized} for the definition of the renormalized volume \eqref{eqn:v}.
 Our uniqueness result implies that it is an intrinsic geometric quantity.
 The rest of Theorem \ref{thm:volume} is proved using a result of \cite{ros1987} (as suggested by Remark 3.1 of \cite{biquard2023renormalized}).